 Curious about Becoming a Stephen Minister

 Wondering about deepening your relationship with God and tapping God’s influence in your life to care others?
 Let us know.
 Stephen Ministry is a lay-led care ministry matching trained volunteers in one-on-one care relationships, while also providing continuing education and ongoing peer supervision.
 Stephen Ministers report they gain and grow immensely through their service.
 Those discerning a call to Stephen Ministry complete an application and meet with a small interview team of member leaders.
-Mutual discernment sometimes leads to the 50-hour study course and sometimes leads to other ministries at the present time.
+Mutual discernment might lead to the 50-hour study course.
 The study is a well-tested, ecumenical, widely received curriculum which is uniquely Christian and also orients Stephen Ministers with resources in mental health, self-advocacy, self-care and understanding of dynamics around common life challenges.
 Participants are asked for a minimum two-year commitment.
-For information on Stephen Ministry and the next training class, please select P27 on your Time & Talent Covenant.
+For information on Stephen Ministry and the next training class, please select P18 on your Time & Talent Covenant.

 Alzheimer’s Arkansas Walk at the Zoo

 This annual event underscores our concern for families and loved ones caring for someone with dementia.
 Alzheimer’s Arkansas is one of our community partners supporting dementia care.
 You might join the walk in honor/memory of a loved one.
-You might join the leadership planning team this year.
-(The 2020 event is September 26 at the Little Rock Zoo.)
+Or you might join the leadership planning team this year.
+(The 2022 event is September 30 at the Little Rock Zoo.)
 Alzheimer’s Arkansas co-sponsors our ongoing caregiver support group.
 They offer funds for caregiver respite needs.
 They also continue to be a recipient of our annual church mission grants.
-Please select P28 on your Time & Talents Covenant.
+Please select P19 on your Time & Talents Covenant.

 Prayer Shawl Ministry